mcelrath/braidcoin/braidpool_spec.md

 mechanism such that a supermajority (Byzantine Fault Tolerant subset) of Braidpool participants can sign the output, which is essentially reflecting the consensus about share payments into bitcoin.
-This is done by having a single P2TR public key which is controlled by a Byzantine fault tolerant supermajority of miners which must cooperate to sign the output.
+This is done by having a single public key which is controlled by a Byzantine fault tolerant supermajority of miners which must cooperate to sign the output.

+[kp]

+Suggested edit:

+> This is done by having a single public key which is controlled by a Byzantine
+> fault tolerant supermajority of miners which must cooperate to sign the
+> output.

+This is achieved by creating a UTXO that can be signed using a byzantine fault tolerant threshold signature scheme.

+[kp]

 The payout is a rolling commitment that spends the previous payout update output and creates a new one including rewards and fees from the new block.
 This